Interview – Lizzy Borden

 CrypticRock.com – Yes, and Lizzy Borden has stood the test of time.
 You do have your diehard fans in America too.

 Lizzy Borden – Yea, we have a different kind of fan base around the world.
-Any band that has been around as long as we have, the fan base changes.
-North America, at the beginning of course, was young kids frantically freaking out and going crazy, but then they eventually got older.
+For any band that has been around as long as we have, the fan base changes.
+North America, at the beginning, of course, was young kids frantically freaking out and going crazy, but then they eventually got older.
 Then the dynamic, from the performance and the audience, which is a huge part of what I do, changes.
-Around the world – all across Europe, Russia, South Korean – all the kids are in their early 20s and younger.
-It is like 1987 again when we toured everywhere else except for in North America.
+Around the world – all across Europe, Russia, and South Korea – all the kids are in their early 20s and younger.
+It is like 1987 again when we toured everywhere else except in North America.
 It’s pretty interesting to see.
-I almost have to alter the show based on territories I play.
+I almost have to alter the show based on the territories I play.

 Metal Blade